herzbube/littlego-usermanual/AuthoringContent.md

 ## Screenshot files

 Taking a screenshot from the simulator results in a `PNG` file.
-To reduce the size of the Git repo, convert the screenshot to `JPG` format.
-Even with a high quality setting the resulting `JPG` file will take only about 25-30% of the original `PNG` file's size.
+To reduce the size of the Git repo, convert the screenshot to `JPG` format and check whether the resulting `JPG` file is smaller than the `PNG` file.
+In the past this used to be the case even when the `JPG` file was created with a high quality setting, however lately it seems that simulators create `PNG` files with better compression, so you should always check which file is smaller.

 If you have ImageMagick installed you may find `script/convert-to-jpg.sh` useful: It's a little shell script that takes 1-n input files and converts them to `JPG` format with quality 95.
 Each converted file is placed next to its original, using the same file name but with the file extension changed to `.jpg`.

 Use Inkscape or some other vector graphics application to annotate the screenshot.
-First create a new `SVG` file, next import the `JPG` file into the `SVG` document (select the "embed" option), then use the annotation shape templates in `screenshot-annotations.svg` to make the annotations.
+First create a new `SVG` file, next import the `JPG` or `PNG` file into the `SVG` document (select the "embed" option), then use the annotation shape templates in `screenshot-annotations.svg` to make the annotations.
 Because web browsers know how to display `SVG` images, the resulting `SVG` file can simply be referenced from the content of the manual just like any other graphics file.
 The advantage of using an `SVG` image like this is that the annotations can be edited again later on.
-The disadvantage is that the `SVG` file will be a bit larger than the original `JPG` file, because the embedded image is stored in base64 encoding.
+The disadvantage is that the `SVG` file will be a bit larger than the original `JPG` or `PNG` file, because the embedded image is stored in base64 encoding.

-**Note:** It is safe to delete the `JPG` file after importing the image into the `SVG` document.
-If you want to get hold again of the original `JPG` image later on, you can export it from Inkscape by right-clicking and selecting the "Extract image" entry from the context menu.
+**Note:** It is safe to delete the `JPG` or `PNG` file after importing the image into the `SVG` document.
+If you want to get hold again of the original `JPG` or `PNG` image later on, you can export it from Inkscape by right-clicking and selecting the "Extract image" entry from the context menu.

 ## Icons